algorithm-archivists/algorithm-archive/contents/computus/computus.md

 \right.
 $$

-Remember that March 22nd would be the first possible day to celebrate Easter because March 21s would be the first possible full moon of spring.
+Remember that March 22nd would be the first possible day to celebrate Easter because March 21st would be the first possible full moon of spring.
 All said, there are a few exceptions that are somewhat tricky to understand.

 $$
 e = \left\{
     \begin{align}
        &e \\
-       &e-1, \qquad \text{if } d=29 \text{ and } e=6 \text{ or } d=28, e=6, \text{ and } a>10
+       &-1, \qquad \text{if } d=29 \text{ and } e=6 \text{ or } d=28, e=6, \text{ and } a>10
     \end{align}
 \right.
 $$

 These conditionals are placed on the output of $$d$$ and correspond to when Easter falls on April 26th (if $$d = 29$$) or April 25th (if $$d = 28$$).
-In both of these cases, we are setting $$e=e-1$$, which has the effect of removing a week from the date of Easter.
+In both of these cases, we are setting $$e=-1$$, which has the effect of removing a week from the date of Easter.
 For example, an Easter that would be celebrated on the 26th would instead be celebrated on the 19th.

-The story is that these conditionals are placed on the output for historical reasons, but between you and me, I feel there is a more mathematical reason that I do not fully understand.
+Many say that these conditionals are placed on the output for historical reasons, but between you and me, I feel there is a more mathematical reason that I do not fully understand.
 After all, why is the correction for $$d=28$$ only placed on the Easter date output on the second half of the Metonic cycle (if $$a > 10$$)?
 If you think you might have a better idea as to why these dates are corrected as such, please let us know!